LibrariesHacked/schema-librarydata/docs/libraries.md

 #### UPRN

-Excel can tend to be tricky when holding big numbers, and it may transform them to scientific notation when exporting to CSV format.
-UPRNs are also difficult as they are often held as a single number e.g. '199356', but are sometimes stored as 'zero padded' to ensure they are all the same length e.g. '00000199356'.
-We will likely get a mix of both but this should not matter.
+Excel can tend to be tricky when holding big numbers, and it may transform them to scientific notation (e.g. 1.23E+10).
+UPRNs are also difficult as they are sometimes stored as 'zero padded' to ensure they are all the same length e.g. '00000199356' rather than '199356'.
+We will likely get a mix of both styles.

 ### How the data is updated

 ---

-Each service can maintain a single data file that is updated whenever the library details change, including changes to opening hours.
+Each service can maintain a single data file that is updated whenever the details change, including changes to opening hours.
 As the data contains closed libraries, there is no need to remove these if a library is closed, the file can be updated by adding the year of closure.
 If there are new libraries, they can be added as an additional row.

 ### How the data could be used